MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 ## Leveraging the IoT Core Default App

 The IoT Core Default App can be customized and extended, or you can use the source code as an example for your own app.
+To try this out for yourself, download the zip of our samples or check out the code for the IoT Core Default App [here](https://github.com/Microsoft/Windows-iotcore-samples/tree/master/Samples/IoTCoreDefaultApp/CS).
+For any questions, please file an issue on our samples repo [here](https://github.com/Microsoft/Windows-iotcore-samples/issues).

 ## Start Menu - Play